carvel-dev/carvel/site/content/ytt/docs/develop/how-to-modularize.md

 YAML fragment functions differ in that they are YAML structure wrapped in a Starlark function definition.
 Everything inside the function will be the return value.
 They can be great when needing to return nested YAML structure, or key and value pairs.

 Going back to the previous solution, we can see each `labels` key is duplicated YAML, like `app.kubernetes.io/version: #@ version`.
+There is also some duplicated string manipulation in the `metadata.name` key.
 ```yaml
 #! config.yml